-We rely on information technology systems and networks in our operations, and those of our third-party technical managers and other providers, including processing, transmitting and storing electronic and financial information, communication with our vessels and the administration of our business.
-Information systems are vulnerable to security breaches by computer hackers and cyber terrorists and our operations could be targeted by individuals or groups seeking to sabotage or disrupt our information technology systems and networks, or to steal data.
-A successful cyber-attack could materially disrupt our operations, including the safety of our operations, or lead to unauthorized release of information or alteration of information on our systems.
-Any such attack or other breach of our information technology systems could have a material adverse effect on our business, operating results, financial condition, our reputation, or cash flows.
+We rely on information technology systems and networks in our operations, and those of our third-party vendors, suppliers and other business partners, including processing, transmitting and storing electronic and financial information, communication with our vessels and the administration of our business.
+Information systems are vulnerable to security breaches by cyber terrorists and our operations could be targeted by individuals or groups seeking to sabotage or disrupt our information technology systems and networks, or to steal data.
+A successful cyber-attack could materially disrupt our operations, including the safety of our operations, or lead to unauthorized access, release or alteration of information on our systems or the systems of our service providers, vendors or customers.
+Any such attack or other breach of our information technology systems, or those of our third party service providers or customers, could have a material adverse effect on our business, operating results, financial condition, our reputation, or cash flows.
 In addition, the unavailability of the information systems or the failure of these systems to perform as anticipated including any failure in disaster recovery plans or data backups for us or our third-party technical managers for any reason could disrupt our business.
 We may be required to incur significant additional costs to remediate, modify or enhance our information technology systems or to try to prevent any such attacks.

-Most recently, the Russian invasion of Ukraine has been accompanied by cyber-attacks against the Ukrainian government and other countries in the region.
+The Russian invasion of Ukraine has been accompanied by cyber-attacks against the Ukrainian government and other countries in the region.
 It is possible that these attacks could have collateral effects on additional critical infrastructure and financial institutions globally, which could adversely affect our operations.
-Further, we or our customers or suppliers may be subject to retaliatory cyberattacks perpetrated by Russia or others at its direction in response to economic sanctions and other actions taken against Russia as a result of its invasion of Ukraine.
-It is difficult to assess the likelihood of such threat and any potential impact at this time.
+Further, we or our customers or suppliers may be subject to retaliatory cyberattacks perpetrated by Russia, state-sponsored groups or other supporting groups in response to economic sanctions and other actions taken against Russia as a result of its invasion of Ukraine.
+It is difficult to assess the likelihood of such threat and any potential impact, but it could adversely affect our business, and financial condition.